Recorded 2023-06-20. Published 2023-10-02.

 LK (0:41:28): It’s relatively new.
 So the name ‘choreographic programming’ was coined about 10 years ago.
 And Fabrizio Montesi’s dissertation, which was called Choreographic Programming, I think was the originator of that phrase.
 But the idea of choreographies has been around longer.
 It emerged from the session types community.
 And so there’s a lot of similarity between work on session types and work on choreographic programming.
 And the work on multiparty session types in particular also has this notion of projection, right?
 So if you have a type, which is a multiparty session type, that describes at a global level the communication patterns in a program, you can then project that type to individual types that describe the communication patterns of different nodes.
 And so there’s also a notion of projection in the session types literature.
 The difference with choreographic programming is the thing that you’re projecting is not just a type, but actually a program.
 And so the work was inspired by and grew out of the session types community, but it’s not quite the same thing.

-WS (0:42:39): So you mentioned session types, and session types, they use the types system to record a series of read and write operations to a single channel or multiple channels, but that sounds quite similar to choreographic programming.
+WS (0:42:39): So you mentioned session types, and session types, they use the type system to record a series of read and write operations to a single channel or multiple channels, but that sounds quite similar to choreographic programming.
 Can you say something about the differences?

 LK (0:42:54): So I think the key difference is that when you do projection on a multiparty session type, you get local types, right, for individual nodes.
 And when you do projection on a choreography, a choreography is not just a type, it’s a program.
 And then what you get is individual programs.
 You could give types to choreographies using session types, and people have, but not always.
 So some work on choreographies does use session types.
 Ours doesn’t, actually.
 The work that I’ve done on this most recently with my students has been a framework for choreographic programming in Haskell.
 And so what we found was that choreographic programming is really cool, and it’s this emerging technology, but to do choreographic programming, there are very few practical choices.
 Some choreographic programming languages exist, but they’re research languages.
 If you want to do choreographic programming in a mainstream language without having to use a distinct compiler, then there really weren’t a lot of options out there.